goldytjoseph/DOA-URL/README.md

 A lightweight, fast, and concurrent HTTP probe utility for checking if domains are alive or dead.
 Perfect for reconnaissance, monitoring, and security testing.

 # Features
-Fast Concurrent Processing: Uses asynchronous I/O and multi-threading to efficiently check multiple targets simultaneously Flexible Targeting: Check a single target or scan multiple hosts from a file Protocol Handling: Automatically tests both HTTP and HTTPS endpoints Custom Request Methods: Support for GET, POST, PUT, PATCH, DELETE, OPTIONS, and HEAD requests
+Fast Concurrent Processing: Uses asynchronous I/O and multi-threading to efficiently check multiple targets simultaneously \n Flexible Targeting: Check a single target or scan multiple hosts from a file Protocol Handling: Automatically tests both HTTP and HTTPS endpoints Custom Request Methods: Support for GET, POST, PUT, PATCH, DELETE, OPTIONS, and HEAD requests